wellsy57/Home-Assistant-Project/files/LIGHTSYS.md

 Further movement detection always resets the time interval.
 Once there is no further movement and the 'occupied' state is changed to 'unoccupied' an automation turns off all lights within the area.

-Automation uses a daylight switch which monitors light levels which changes state around sunset/sunrise or during overcast conditions which causes an area also becoming 'occupied' to trigger an automation to turn on the required lights.
+Automation uses a daylight switch which constantly monitors light levels.
+The state changes around sunset or during overcast conditions which causes an area also becoming 'occupied' to trigger an automation to turn on the required lights.
 Lights remain on until the room becomes 'unoccupied' OR are turned off manually.
+At sunrise or when overcast conditions clear lights will not be triggered.

 [Back to Readme](https://github.com/wellsy57/Home-Assistant-Project/blob/master/README.md)